onc-healthit/inferno-program/README.md

    project](https://github.com/onc-healthit/inferno-program/releases) to your local computer in a directory of your choice.
 3. Open a terminal in the directory where the project was downloaded (above).
-4. Run the command `docker-compose up --build` to start the server.
+4. Run the command `docker compose up --build` to start the server.
 This will automatically build the Docker image and launch Inferno, the HL7 FHIR Validator, and an NGINX web server, suitable for use in a single user environment.
    For information about running Inferno in a multi-user server environment,